MailOnline/ghlint-plugin-example/README.md

-# ghlint-plugin-template
+# ghlint-plugin-example
-Template for gh-lint plugin
+The example of gh-lint plugin